 Pieter De Crem resigns as mayor of Aalter amid discrimination scandal

-Pieter De Crem, who belongs to the Flemish Christian Democrats (CD&V), has resigned as mayor of the East Flemish municipality of Aalter and as a municipal councillor.
+Pieter De Crem, who belongs to of Flemish Christian democrat party CD&V, has resigned as mayor of the East Flemish municipality of Aalter and as a municipal councillor.

-This follows the release on Friday of an Audit Flanders report which found that Aalter had engaged in discriminatory practices against non-Belgians during the registration process.
+It follows the release on Friday of an Audit Flanders report that found Aalter had engaged in discriminatory practices against non-Belgians during the registration process.

 De Crem is now withdrawing entirely from local politics.
 It remains unclear whether he will retain his party membership.
 CD&V party leader Sammy Mahdi has so far declined to comment on De Crem’s decision.